mggg/rcv-webapp/README.md

 # rcv-webapp

-A webapplication for running RCV simulations and visualizing the results.
+A web application for running RCV simulations and visualizing the results.

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

+To deploy an updated version of the application, please see the `npm run deploy` script below.

 ## Before getting started